 - Bahrain.
-Today, some 7,000 U.S. military personnel are based in Bahrain.
+Approximately 7,000 U.S. military personnel are based in Bahrain.
 Bahrain is home to the Naval Support Activity Bahrain and the U.S. Fifth Fleet, so most U.S. military personnel there belong to the U.S. Navy.
 A significant number of U.S. Air Force personnel operate out of Shaykh Isa Air Base, where F-16s, F/A-18s, and P-3 surveillance aircraft are stationed.
 U.S. Patriot missile systems also are deployed to Bahrain.
-The deep-water port of Khalifa bin Salman is one of the few facilities in the Gulf that can accommodate U.S. aircraft carriers. - Saudi Arabia.
+The deep-water port of Khalifa bin Salman is one of the few facilities in the Gulf that can accommodate U.S. aircraft carriers.61 - Saudi Arabia.
 The U.S. withdrew the bulk of its forces from Saudi Arabia in 2003.
 Little information on the number of U.S. military personnel currently based there is available.
-However, the six-decade-old United States Military Training Mission to the Kingdom of Saudi Arabia, the four-decade-old Office of the Program Manager of the Saudi Arabian National Guard Modernization Program, and the Office of the Program Manager-Facilities Security Force are based in Eskan Village Air Base approximately 13 miles south of the capital city of Riyadh.
-56 - Qatar.
-Approximately 10,000 U.S. personnel, mainly from the U.S. Air Force, are deployed in Qatar.
-The U.S. operates its Combined Air Operations Center at Al Udeid Air Base, which is one of the most important U.S. air bases in the world.
-It is also the base from which the anti-ISIS campaign is headquartered.
-Heavy bombers, tankers, transports, and ISR aircraft operate from there.
-Al Udeid Air Base also serves as the forward headquarters of CENTCOM.
-The base also houses prepositioned U.S. military equipment and is defended by U.S. Patriot missile systems.
-So far, the recent diplomatic moves
+However, the six-decade-old United States Military Training Mission to the Kingdom of Saudi Arabia, the fourdecade-old Office of the Program Manager of the Saudi Arabian National Guard Modernization Program, and the Office of the Program Manager-Facilities Security Force are based in Eskan Village Air Base approximately 13 miles south of the capital city of Riyadh.62 - Qatar.
+Approximately 10,000 U.S. personnel, mainly from the U.S. Air Force, are deployed in Qatar.63 The U.S. operates its Combined Air Operations Center at Al Udeid Air Base, which is one of the world's most important U.S. air bases.
+It is also the base from which the anti-ISIS campaign was headquartered.
+Heavy bombers, tankers, transports, and ISR aircraft operate from Al Udeid Air Base, which also serves as the forward headquarters of CENT-COM.
+The base houses prepositioned U.S. military equipment and is defended by U.S. Patriot missile systems.
+So far, the recent diplomatic moves by Saudi Arabia and other Arab states against Doha have not affected the United States' relationship with Qatar.

-- by Saudi Arabia and other Arab states against Doha have not affected the United States' relationship with Qatar. - Jordan.
-According to CENTCOM, Jordan "is one of our strongest and most reliable partners in the Levant sub-region."
-Although there are no U.S. military bases in Jordan, the U.S. has a long history of conducting training exercises in the country.
-Due to recent events in neighboring Syria, approximately 2,300 troops, a squadron of F-16s, a Patriot missile battery, and M142 High Mobility Artillery Rocket Systems have been deployed in Jordan.
+Jordan.
+According to CENTCOM, Jordan "is one of our strongest and most reliable partners in the Levant sub-region."64 Although there are no U.S. military bases in Jordan, the U.S. has a long history of conducting training exercises in the country.
+Due to recent events in neighboring Syria, in addition to other military assets like fighter jets and air defense systems, more than 2,700 U.S. military personnel are deployed to Jordan.65

-CENTCOM's stated mission is to promote cooperation among nations; respond to crises; deter or defeat state and non-state aggression; support economic development; and, when necessary, perform reconstruction in order to establish the conditions for regional security, stability, and prosperity.
-Execution of this mission is supported by four service component commands and one subordinate unified command: U.S. Naval Forces Middle East (USARCENT); U.S. Army Forces Middle East (USARCENT); U.S. Air Forces Middle East (USAFCENT); U.S. Marine Forces Middle East (MARCENT); and U.S. Special Operations Command Middle East (SOCCENT).
+CENTCOM "directs and enables military operations and activities with allies and partners to increase regional security and stability in support of enduring U.S. interests."66 Execution of this mission is supported by four service component commands (U.S. Naval Forces Middle East [USNAVCENT]; U.S. Army Forces Middle East [USAFCENT]; U.S. Air Forces Middle East [USAFCENT]; and U.S. Marine Forces Middle East [MARCENT]) and one subordinate unified command (U.S. Special Operations Command Middle East [SOCCENT]).

-U.S. Naval Forces Central Command is the maritime component of USCENT-COM.
+• U.S. Naval Forces Central Command.
+USNAVCENT is the maritime component of USCENTCOM.
 With its forward headquarters in Bahrain, it is responsible for commanding the afloat units that rotationally deploy or surge from the United States, in addition to other ships that are based in the Gulf for longer periods.
-USNAVCENT conducts persistent maritime operations to advance U.S. interests, deter and counter disruptive countries, defeat violent extremism, and strengthen partner nations' maritime capabilities in order to promote a secure maritime environment in an area encompassing about 2.5 million square miles of water.
+US-NAVCENT conducts persistent maritime operations to advance U.S. interests, deter and counter disruptive countries, defeat violent extremism, and strengthen partner nations' maritime capabilities in order to promote a secure maritime environment in an area encompassing about 2.5 million square miles of water.